etc-update Command: Tutorial & Examples

 - View differences between the old and new files.

-- Choose to merge interactively using the
+- Choose to merge interactively using the mergetool.

-tool. - Replace or keep the existing file.
+- Replace or keep the existing file.

-You can quit anytime by entering q
+You can quit anytime by entering q.

 Practical Examples Using etc-update

-Scanning Configuration files...
+- Basic Usage - etc-update- Example output: - Scanning Configuration files...
 The following is the list of files which need updating, each configuration file is followed by a list of possible replacement files.
-1) /etc/ssh/sshd_config /etc/._cfg0000_sshd_config 2) /etc/fstab /etc/._cfg0000_fstab Please select a file to edit by entering the corresponding number. (don't use -3 or -5 if you're unsure what to do)
+1) /etc/ssh/sshd_config /etc/._cfg0000_sshd_config 2) /etc/fstab /etc/._cfg0000_fstab Please select a file to edit by entering the corresponding number. (don't use -3 or -5 if you're unsure what to do)- Select a file number to begin the interactive merge or replacement process.

-Attempts to merge all configuration files automatically without user interaction.
+- Automatic Mode - etc-update --automode- Attempts to merge all configuration files automatically without user interaction.
 This is convenient for scripted updates but may overwrite custom changes if conflicts are complex.

-tool.
-You will see conflict markers in the text interface, such as:<<<<<<< /etc/ssh/sshd_config # Existing custom setting ======= # New default setting >>>>>>> /etc/._cfg0000_sshd_config
+- Merging a Single File - After selecting a file from the list, - etc-updateinvokes the- mergetool.
+You will see conflict markers in the text interface, such as:- <<<<<<< /etc/ssh/sshd_config # Existing custom setting ======= # New default setting >>>>>>> /etc/._cfg0000_sshd_config- You can manually edit the merge buffer to choose which lines to keep.

 Typical Output Explained

-The initial output lists all configuration files with pending updates, showing the original file and the corresponding new version with a ._cfg
+The initial output lists all configuration files with pending updates, showing the original file and the corresponding new version with a ._cfg prefix.

 After selecting a file, you see a three-way merge interface or a prompt to choose an action.
 The tool may print messages indicating success or conflict status.

-If there are no files to update, etc-update
+If there are no files to update, etc-update will print a message like:

 No configuration files need updating.